MTV Unplugged (Maná album)

 Maná MTV Unplugged is a live album by Mexican rock band Maná.
-It was an accoustic set performed for MTV Unplugged in Miami on March 9, 1999, and released on CD and DVD on June 22, 1999.
+It was an acoustic set performed for MTV Unplugged in Miami on March 9, 1999, and released on CD and DVD on June 22, 1999.
 It includes exclusive re-make versions of the José Alfredo Jiménez song "Te Solte La Rienda", the Rubén Blades song "Desapariciones", and "Se Me Olvidó Otra Vez" by Juan Gabriel.
 As of 2000, it sold 2 millions of copies.

 It received a nomination for a Grammy Award for Best Latin Pop Album.

 Track listing

 Maná MTV Unplugged DVD

 Maná MTV Unplugged was also released as a DVD.
 The DVD has the same song tracks as the CD, as well as two bonus music videos "Como Un Lobo Por Tu Amor" and "Me Vale".

 The concert

 Fher Olvera wears a T-shirt featuring the masked image of Mexican Zapatista leader Subcomandante Marcos.